DAkkS body of rules

 Document types in the DAkkS body of rules

-The new approach to rules essentially provides for two types of documents: rules (R) and information sheets (M).
+The new concept to rules essentially provides for two types of documents: rules (R) and information sheets (M).
 While rules, as administrative provisions, constitute binding detailed definitions of normative requirements, information sheets provide explanations and information on understanding the normative requirements or on the course of the accreditation procedure.

 These document types are supplemented as required by resolutions (B) and official communications (AM).
 In addition to these DAkkS document types, internationally mandatory rules are provided as translations (Ü).